 4. Be Colorful

 You can overdo color in your signature, though.
 Too many colors can make your email signature look childish or sloppy.
-Here are some guidelines for using color:
+Here are some guidelines for using color to achieve great email signatures:

 - Pick one or two colors that complement each other and stick with them.